Anna-amon/SQL_Challenge_1/README.md

 ---
 **What is the median, 80th, and 95th percentile for this same reallocation days metric for each region?**

+There are are different ways to perform this query.
+The simplest may be the PERCENTILE_CONT fuinction computes the percentile value, after ordering the rows.

 ```sql
     WITH DateDiffs AS (
         SELECT region_id, (end_date - start_date) AS DateDiff